 Advocate for our public schools!

 YOU can be an advocate for public education!
 The information compiled in this packet is a guide to help you advocate for public education.
 You can find fast facts on teacher compensation and impacts of the state budget; helpful tips for communicating your views; and information on how to contact elected leaders.
-Click here to download and print the guide.
+Click here to view and download our Advocacy Toolkit.
 In addition, you can visit the PTA Advocacy page for more resources.

 Use our guide and watch the video below to learn fast facts about public Ed in North Carolina.
 The guide provides tips and information on contacting elected officials.

 Write a Letter to the Editor

 One effective way to keep an issue before your community is to write a letter to the editor (LTE) of your local newspaper or blog.
 You should also send copies of the letter to your elected officials.
 There are many newspapers published daily and weekly in North Carolina that will take your letters.